Central Atlantic magmatic province: Connection with the Triassic-Jurassic boundary and the associated mass extinction event

 In 2013 the CAMP's connection to the end-Triassic extinction, with major extinctions that enabled dinosaur domination of land, became more firmly established.
 Until 2013, the uncertainties in the geochronologic dates had been too coarse to confirm that the volcanic eruptions were correlated with major climate changes.
-The work by Blackburn et al. demonstrated a tight synchroneity between the earliest volcanism and extinction of large populations using zircon uranium-lead (U-Pb) dating.
-They further demonstrated that the magmatic eruptions as well as the accompanying atmospheric changes were split into four pulses lasting for over ~600,000 years.
+The work by Blackburn et al.,using zircon uranium-lead (U-Pb) dating, demonstrated a tight synchroneity between the earliest volcanism and extinction of large populations.
+They further demonstrated that the magmatic eruptions, as well as the accompanying atmospheric changes, were split into four pulses lasting for over ~600,000 years.

 Before that integration, two hypotheses were in debate.
-One hypothesis was based especially on studies on Triassic-Jurassic basins from Morocco where CAMP lava flows are outcropping, whereas the other was based on end-Triassic extinction data from eastern North American basins and lava flows showing an extremely large turnover in fossil pollen, spores (sporomorphs), and vertebrates, respectively.
+One hypothesis was based largely on studies on Triassic-Jurassic basins from Morocco, where CAMP lava flows are outcropping, whereas the other was based on end-Triassic extinction data from eastern North American basins and lava flows showing an extremely large turnover in fossil pollen, spores (sporomorphs), and vertebrates, respectively.